-- 1.1 The Cullompton Town Centre Masterplan SPD will set out the relationship between Mid Devon District Council (MDDC) planning policy and guidance whilst identifying its purpose as bridging the gap between high level policy aspirations and delivery on the ground.
-This is to ensure that the development achieves high quality design and sense of place in a coordinated manner. - 1.2 The Draft Cullompton Town Centre Masterplan SPD is set out in 6 Chapters.
+- 1.1 The Crediton Town Centre Masterplan SPD will set out the relationship between Mid Devon District Council (MDDC) planning policy and guidance whilst identifying its purpose as bridging the gap between high level policy aspirations and delivery on the ground.
+This is to ensure that the development achieves high quality design and sense of place in a coordinated manner. - 1.2 The Draft Crediton Town Centre Masterplan SPD is set out in 6 Chapters.
 A brief description of each part is provided below:

-Introduction: Sets out the role of the Masterplan, project process and engagement undertaken Context: Sets out the context of the town with a summary of issues and opportunities Vision & Objectives: Sets out emerging themes and objectives within a spatial framework Masterplan: Provides an overview with a review of specific topic areas Heritage Strategy: Sets out Cullompton's historic significance with a review of public realm improvements, governance and delivery Delivery Guidance Provides a review of the interdependencies, phasing and funding opportunities
+Introduction: Sets out the role of the Masterplan, project process and engagement undertaken Crediton Today: Sets out the context of the town with a summary of issues and opportunities Policy Context Sets out a summary of the existing policy position Vision & Objectives: Sets out emerging themes and objectives within a spatial framework Masterplan: This part sets out opportunities and proposals under the following headings: Circulation and Movement Strategy Land Use and Development Strategy Green and Blue Strategy Community Infrastructure Strategy Sustainability and Climate Resilience Strategy Improving Wayfinding and Legibility Delivery Strategy Provides an overview of the delivery and broad assessment of likely costings